 Variations of L. ruthenicum leaf functional traits in the lower reaches of Heihe River

-To what extent does soil moisture and salinity affect leaf functional traits?
+Does soil moisture and salinity affect plant functional traits?